CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/OPS.1.1.3 Patch and Change Management.txt

 ### 2 10 Manipulation of data and tools in change management

-Patch and change management often operates from a central location.
+Patch and change management often operates from a central point.
 Due to its exposed position, it is particularly vulnerable: If attackers succeed in taking over the servers involved, they could simultaneously distribute manipulated software versions to a variety of IT systems via this central point.
 Often further points of attack arise from the fact that these systems are operated by external partners (outsourcing).
 Maintenance accesses could also be set up to allow attackers to access the central server for distribution of changes.

 3 requirements
 ---------------